Morality Is Evolving

 Morality has nothing to do with so-called common sense, unless of course, one means good sense.
 But as the French philosopher, Voltaire, suggested long ago, good sense is not all that common.
 And common sense often has a strong cultural component, varying from person to person, society to society, and nation to nation.
 Without a doubt, morality should be reasonable, but it falters when subjected to social mores and the temperamental whims of individuals.

 Morality is not religion, although it can serve as the foundation for a budding religious experience because it opens the way for spiritual guidance and soul growth.
-But this does not imply that all religious thought is moral.
+This does not imply that all religious thought is moral.
 We cannot confuse religious doctrines and superstitious rules of behavior with a truly spirit-led morality.
 Instead, the spiritual quality of any religious belief or ritual is directly proportional to the degree of truth and morality it contains.

 In the Buddhist tradition, morality is the foundation of the Noble Eightfold Path, a religious path one must walk as the prelude to liberation.
 Any progress on this path requires the practice and perfection of such things as right speech, right conduct, right livelihood, and right effort.
 The very use of the word right explicitly defines the Eightfold Path as a moral mandate.